apache/allura/Allura/docs/development/testing.rst

 find further documentation for the `.get()` and `.post()` methods.

-Testing Allura models is also straightforward, though you will often need to setup pylons global objects before your test.
-If the code under test uses pylons globals (like `g` and `c`), but your test doesn't require the fully-loaded wsgi app, you can do something like this:
+Testing Allura models is also straightforward, though you will often need to setup global objects before your test.
+If the code under test uses globals (like `g` and `c`), but your test doesn't require the fully-loaded wsgi app, you can do something like this:

 .. code-block:: python